The organisation began in 1870 as the brainchild of teachers Leonard Kilbee Shaw and Richard Bramwell Taylor.

 With the support of local businesses, on January 4 they opened the ‘Night Refuge for Homeless Boys’ in Deansgate.

 Nowadays, the Together Trust runs 47 different services across the North West, which help deliver care and support to children, young adults, and families.

-The services vary from arranging foster families and caring homes to offering specialist educational support, amongst others.
+The services vary from arranging foster families and caring homes to offering specialist educational support, among others.

-The art exhibition itself aims to recognise the organisations history, alongside showcasing the work they do currently.
+The art exhibition itself aims to recognise the organisation’s history, alongside showcasing the work it does currently.